4teamwork/ftw.zipextract/README.rst

 Introduction
 ============

-This package is used extract files and directories from a zip file and add them to a Plone application.
+This package is used to extract files and directories from a zip file and add them to a Plone application.

 The module provides a view showing the contents of the